More To Consider

 Entertainment is a good idea.
 Most wedding ceremonies don’t actually last longer than about an hour; maybe two at the outside.
 Often they’re done inside a half-hour.
 The reception is where long speeches, dances, and socialization occurs.
 This is supposed to be a fun time, so make it fun for everyone!

 You might want to invest in a clown, a musical entertainer, or a bouncy castle of some sort for the little ones.
 You could give them some candy in the form of a candy buffet.
 Everyone can get behind that, and it will give the young ones something to look forward to.

 It also makes sense to give the young ones an area of both the ceremony and reception.
 Young ones feel more comfortable around other young ones; they’ve got commonality.
 New friends can be made, and you can contain the inevitable mess.
 There are a few weddings that don’t have at least a handful of kids.

 Next, plan all these things out as far in advance as you possibly can.
 A year is ideal.
-If you do that, you’ll be able to cut down your ultimate cost in terms of things like catering, entertainment, invitations, venues, officiants, or what-have-you.
+If you do that, you’ll be able to cut down your ultimate cost in terms of things like catering, entertainment, invitations, wedding videos, venues, officiants, or what-have-you.
 The closer you book them, the costlier a decent option is going to be.